swcarpentry/DEPRECATED-boot-camps/Make/2_Patterns_Rules.md

         |               |                 |
      cubane.pdb       ethane.pdb        methane.pdb

-Two big questions:
-* How are we going to handle multiple dependencies efficiently?
-How do we generalize?
-* Can we get rid of the repeated filenames in the dependencies?

-Let’s look at this now.

 Now, for our tar task, we could add the following into our Makefile (replacing the all target):